Becky Sauerbrunn: University of Virginia, 2003–2007

 In the 2006 season, Sauerbrunn played in every game for the Cavaliers, starting all 21 of her appearances.
 In the 2006 NCAA Women's Soccer Tournament, Sauerbrunn helped Virginia make it to the third round, where they lost to Texas A&M on November 17.
 Following the 2006 season, Sauerbrunn received NSCAA All-Region honors, All-ACC First Team honors, and NSCAA All-American Second Team Honors.
 She was also named to the ACC All-Academic Team.

 In the 2007 season, Sauerbrunn played in every game for the Cavaliers, starting all 23 of her appearances.
 In her 2,232 minutes played, she made one goal and three assists.
 In the 2007 NCAA Women's Soccer Tournament, Sauerbrunn helped Virginia make it to the third round, where they lost to UCLA in overtime on November 23.
 Following the 2007 season, Sauerbrunn received NSCAA All-Region honors, NSCAA All-American First Team Honors, and All-ACC First Team honors.
 She made the Academic All-American team, the ACC All-Tournament Team, and the ACC All-Academic Team.
 She was named NSCAA Scholar-Athlete of the Year and ACC Player of the Year.

 Club career

 Boston Renegades, 2005

 Sauerbrunn played for the Boston Renegades in the W-League in 2005.
 The W-League was often used by college players as a summer playing option because of its status as an open league, allowing college players to maintain eligibility.
 She made her first appearance for the team on May 20, 2005, against the Long Island Riders.

 Richmond Kickers Destiny, 2006–2007

 Sauerbrunn played for the Richmond Kickers Destiny in the W-League for the 2006 and 2007 seasons.
 In her two seasons with the team, Sauerbrunn made 24 appearances, playing 2,137 minutes.
-Although she was mainly a defensive player, she also made three goals in her time with the team.
+Although she was mainly a defensive player, she also scored three goals in her time with the team.